Public Transport in Milan: Apps, Tickets & Tips 2026

 elsewhere in Europe.

-much better with a live data connection — and you'll want it for real-time tram and bus
+Activate your eSIM before departure.
+The ATM Milano app works much better with a live data connection — and you'll want it for real-time tram and bus departures.
+Metro WiFi is available but inconsistent in tunnels.

 Milan Central Station (Centrale FS) has luggage storage, and there are options near major tourist